-- managerial remuneration as mandated by Section 197 read with Schedule V to the Act is not applicable; - (i) With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company has disclosed the impact of pending litigations on its financial position in its Ind AS financial statements - Refer Note 32 (II) to the Ind AS financial statements; - ii.
+- (i) With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
+The Company has disclosed the impact of pending litigations on its financial position in its Ind AS financial statements - Refer Note 32 (II) to the Ind AS financial statements; - ii.
 The Company did not have any long-term contracts, which may lead to material foreseeable losses.
-The Company does not deal in derivative contracts.
-The auditors of Western Region have reported as under: The Company has not made any provision, as required under the applicable law or accounting standards, for material foreseeable losses, if any, on long-term contracts. - iii.
+The Company does not deal in derivative contracts. - iii.
 There were no amounts that were required to be transferred to the Investor Education and Protection Fund by the Company.
-Therefore the question of delay in transferring such sums does not arise. - 3.
-As required by Section 143 (5) of the Act, we have considered the directions issued by the Comptroller & Auditor General of India, the action taken thereon and its impact on the Ind AS financial statements of the Company in "Annexure C".
+Therefore, the question of delay in transferring such sums does not arise.

+3. As required by Section 143 (5) of the Act, we have considered the directions issued by the Comptroller & Auditor General of India, the action taken thereon and its impact on the Ind AS financial statements of the Company in "Annexure - C".

-Annexure 'A' to the Independent Auditor's Report to the members of Pawan Hans Ltd. on the Ind AS financial statements for the year ended March 31, 2020
+Annexure 'A' to the Independent Auditor's Report to the members of Pawan Hans Ltd. on the Ind AS financial statements for the year ended March 31, 2021